dilbwagsingh/DESfiddle/README.md

 A simple to use python package for implementing and experimenting with the famous DES encryption algorithm.
 It implements both classical (default settings from the textbook description of DES) and non-classical DES.
 Check out [DES app](https://github.com/dilbwagsingh/DES-app) for a very specific implementation demonstrating avalanche effect and weak keys using the package.
-> **Note**: This project is currently an unstable release.
-To report any instabilities or issues please refer to the contribution section.

 ## Motivation